miklevin/MikeLev.in/_posts/2025-06-23-endosymbiotic-developer-ai-collaborator.md

 bruiser Grug Crood.
 You're like The Hulk when Bruce Banner has control.
 Man, that made me drop Perplexity fast when that really dawned on me.
-It just took you awhile to admit Donald Trump was the President of the United States and that Grover Cleveland's unique distinction in history is no longer unique, haha!
+It just took you awhile to admit Donald Trump was the President of the United States and that Grover Cleveland's unique distinction in history is no longer unique, ahaha!

 Lenses.